sudarshansudarshan/swagatam/index.markdown

 **1. Is there a fee for accommodations and food, or are they included in the workshop?**

-We will cover everything.
-You will be our guest.
-This is sponsored by IIT Ropar.
-You should pay a safety deposit of Rs.
-1000, which will be refunded within two days.
+This initiative is completely **free of charge**.
+We've got everything covered for you.
+You'll be our guest!
+A **refundable safety deposit of Rs.
+1000** is required, which will be returned within two days.
+Rest assured, there's **no fee for accommodation or food**.

 **2. What is the limit on the number of students who can attend this workshop?**

-We are trying to accommodate as many students as possible.
-There is no fixed cap.
-We will make a decision based on the number of participants.
+Don't worry about the details—just **pack your bags and get ready to join us**!
+There's **no fixed limit** on the number of students we can accommodate. **Your enthusiasm determines how many can be enrolled**.
+We aim to **welcome as many students as possible**!

 **3. Can parents come, or should only the students attend alone?**

-Parents are welcome to join their kids, but they should arrange their own accommodation outside the campus.
-There are a few good hotels in the Ropar district.
+**Parents are welcome** to visit and see what their students are learning here.
+However, please note that **their accommodation and food are not included** in the Rs.
+1000 safety deposit.
+There are **great hotels around IIT Ropar** for a comfortable stay, and plenty of **dining options in the cafeteria or nearby**.

 **4. How does the accommodation work during the workshop?**

-All students will be provided with shared accommodation.
-They will get a good glimpse of what it means to stay in the hostels of an IIT.
+All students will be provided with **shared accommodation**.
+They will get a good glimpse of what it means to **stay in the hostels of an IIT** and develop a strong sense of **friendship with their roommates**.

 ---